MRYingLEE/DeepTime-Deep-Learning-Framework-for-Time-Series-Forecasting/README.md

 This is an INTERACTIVE deep learning framework for time series forecasting.
 It uses Tensorflow 2+tf.karas.
 So, no pure statistics model was covered.
 Technically I use deep learning model, maybe along with some statistics model as part.
 Time series (TS) data is focused.
-Technically 2 kinds of time-series data are supported.

-Logically, time-series data has the 3D shape of (n_ series, n_timestamp, n_features).
+Logically, time-series data has the 3D shape of (n_series, n_timestamp, n_features).

 ## Some related questions:
 Is this an autoML platform?
 NO!<br>